Luc Economides: 2024–2025 season: First Challenger Series medal

 Economides began the season in August by competing at the 2024 CS Cranberry Cup International, where he won the silver medal.
 He would then go on to win silver at the 2024 Master's de Patinage behind François Pitot.

 Competing on the 2024–25 Grand Prix circuit, Economides finished eleventh at 2024 Skate Canada International and tenth at the 2024 Grand Prix de France.

+In December, he won the bronze medal at the 2025 French Championships.

+2025–2026 season

+Economides opened the season with a fifth-place finish at the 2025 Master's de Patinage and a ninth-place finish at the 2025 CS Lombardia Trophy.
+Going on to compete on the 2025–26 Grand Prix series, Economides placed eleventh at the 2025 Grand Prix de France and tenth at 2025 Skate America.

-In late December, he won the bronze medal at the 2025 French Championships.
+In December, he won the bronze medal at the 2025 CS Golden Spin of Zagreb.
+Later that month, he took bronze at the 2026 French Championships.

+2026–2027 season: Request to represent Romania

+In late August, Economides requested a release from the French federation to switch sporting nationalities to Romania.